top of page

 What is Laser Therapy?

 Laser therapy uses specific wavelengths of light to penetrate tissue, stimulating cellular processes that promote healing.
-This process, known as photobiomodulation, involves light energy that enters cells and triggers a response, often helping with pain relief, reducing inflammation, and improving tissue repair.
+This process, known as photobiomodulation, helps activate cell function to reduce pain, decrease inflammation, and encourage faster tissue repair.
 It’s completely non-invasive, meaning there’s no need for incisions or any surgical procedures.

 Benefits of Laser Therapy

-Laser therapy is a highly versatile treatment that offers a wide range of benefits for animals, including:
+Laser therapy is a gentle and effective treatment that offers a wide range of benefits for dogs, including:

-• Pain relief: Reduces pain by decreasing nerve sensitivity and blocking pain signals.
+• Pain relief: Reduces discomfort by decreasing nerve sensitivity and blocking pain signals.

 • Reduced inflammation: Helps to lower swelling and stiffness in joints and muscles.